BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

           SOLAROW is tech equipment company who is specialised for solar additions for smartphone.
 Company is found in 2022, and since then, they are producing smart additions.
-      - question: How is this different from what we have today?
+      - question: What is Solar Power?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a